Anti-de Sitter $\to$ de Sitter transition driven by Casimir forces and mitigating tensions in cosmological parameters

 Hence this AdS minimum exhibits scale separation in four dimension, in agreement with the weak form of the AdS swampland conjecture.
 Next we consider a positive Casimir energy of the simple form

 where $a$ is a so far undetermined constant.
 Here $V_C(R)$ provides the potential uplift to dS, as the total potential is given by

 This potential possesses a minimum at $R=R_{1}$, for which one can show that it always satisfies $R_{1}>R_0$.
 So the radius gets increased due to the uplift, and hence the associated species scale~\cite{Dvali:2007hz,Dvali:2007wp,vandeHeisteeg:2022btw,Cribiori:2022nke,vandeHeisteeg:2023dlw} decreases (see also the discussion below).
-It follows that the corresponding species entropy~\cite{Cribiori:2023ffn} always increases due to the uplift.
+The species entropy was introduced in~\cite{Cribiori:2023ffn}, and it is defined in four space-time dimensions as $S_{\rm sp}=M_*^{-2}$.
+Following the law of thermodynamics, it is also argued in~\cite{Cribiori:2023ffn} that any dynamical motion in moduli space should always follow a path, for which $S_{\rm sp}$ does not decrease.
+With $M_*\simeq R^{-1/3}$, it follows that species thermodynamics allows only for transition processes where the radius of the extra dimension increases (or stays constant) due to the uplift.

 The value and in particular the sign of the the uplifted vacuum energy $V(R_{1},a)$ now depends on the value of the constant $a$.
 Actually, one can show that there is critical value $a^{c}=5^5/3^6\simeq 4.28$ and an associated critical radius $R_{1}^c=5R_0/3$, where the potential exactly vanishes: